Virtual Volunteer Opportunities

 Volunteering is yet another way to gain valuable skills today's employers are looking for!

 There are a variety of opportunities on campus and in the local community at anytime of year.
-Opportunities are currently sent out to Bulldog News every Friday or contact the CLACS office to get a listing.
+Opportunities are currently sent out to Bulldog News every Friday or contact the CLACS office to receive a listing.

 Academic Service Learning courses will be noted when you register for classes.